 In the 4th century “Augusta Treverorum” – as Trier was named by its founders – was reigned by Constantine the Great, the pioneer of Christianity in the Holy Roman Empire.
 It is due to him that up to this day you can visit the “Konstantin Basilika” (Constantine Basilica), the largest surviving single-room structure of Roman times.

 However, the great emperor’s residence does not only spoil you with treasures of impressive architecture.

-Trier also offers you a vast program on cultural activities.
+Trier also offers you a vast program in terms of cultural activities.
 One of the highlights is the “Mosel Musikfestival” (Moselle Music Festival).
-At other times you can enjoy numerous wine- and city festivals as well as the wonderful Christmas market.
+At other times you can enjoy numerous wine and city festivals as well as the wonderful Christmas market.

 Students and visitors from a variety of countries give the city and its festivals an international flair.